najirod02/recruiting-sw-micro/README.md

 For the board pinout, check this [link](https://os.mbed.com/platforms/ST-Nucleo-F411RE/)

+## Plotting with python
+Just run the script plot.py to plot the data and read the stream.<br/>

+You must install:
+- matplotlib
+- numpy

 ## Linker file - syntax error

 Using the STM32CubeMX software it is possible to setup the linker file.<br/>